 - Associate WalkMe activity in Analytics with unique users

-A variable is a storage location with a symbolic name (otherwise know as an identifier) which contains some quantity.
+A variable is a storage location with a symbolic name (otherwise known as an identifier) which contains some quantity.
 For example:

 - var x = 5